 With RosterBot’s Position Assistant you can RSVP for your game knowing exactly which position you will be playing.
 Let’s go over how to use this ‘smart’ feature of RosterBot!

 RosterBot’s Position Assistant makes sure you have all your positions filled and can even ask your ‘Spare’ players to fill-in at the appropriate position too!

 Turn Positions On

 Your manager has to turn on the Position Assistant in order to use this feature.
 But don’t worry!
 It’s super easy!

-To do this, head to your team’s Configure page scroll down past your Team Settings to the Event Defaults section.
-You will see three toggles beneath your invitation schedules.
+To do this, head to your team’s Configure page and open the Event Defaults tab.

 Turn the Position Assistant to ON.

 Start by selecting the Positions tab on your team's Navigation bar.

 Next, you need to set the maximum and a minimum number of players for your team for each event.

 For each event, when your team's maximum number of players have checked-in, no further players can check-in for that event.